 The location of this apartment was carefully picked to reflect elements of convenience and functionality which are its focus.
-The amenities available in the surrounding complements the range of facilities provided in-house ensuring that both the everyday and recreational needs of the resident are properly met.
+The amenities available in the surrounding complements the range of facilities provided inhouse ensuring that both the everyday and recreational needs of the resident are properly met.

-The project is under active construction and targeted to complete in year 2024.
+The project is under active construction and 3 towers are targeted to complete in year 2023.